1-10: For Loops

 But this code will only work if the data frame does not change size.
 In general, you want to make your code as generic as possible, which means using variables instead of fixed numbers.
 When you make your code generic, you do not have to change the code when your data changes.
 In Figure 5, numDays will automatically adjust to the size of the vector.

-9 If-else within a for loop
+9 if-else within a for loop

 We usually have a lot of questions that we want to ask of the values we are looking at.
 In other words, we want to use if-else statements within the for loops.
 Let’s first ask if each day was sunny or not and output the answer to the Console.